awsdocs/aws-systems-manager-user-guide/doc_source/automation-action-lamb.md

 The base64\-encoded logs for the Lambda function invocation\.
 Logs are present only if the invocation type is `RequestResponse`, and the logs were requested\.

 Payload
 The JSON representation of the object returned by the Lambda function\.
 Payload is present only if the invocation type is `RequestResponse`\.
+Up to 200KB is returned